Music

 At Irvington Community Elementary School, the Music Program strives not only to develop each student’s abilities as a musician but also teaches children the importance of self-worth, builds self-esteem, promotes cooperation and group work, improves memory skills, and teaches students that patience, dedication, and hard work yield great rewards.

-Due to the COVID-19 pandemic, for safety reasons this offering is currently on hold.
 If you have any questions about our elementary school’s Music Program, please contact ICES Music Teacher Dominic Piedmonte.